Surinamese Civil War

-The Surinamese Interior War (Binnenlandse Oorlog) was a civil war fought in eastern Suriname between 1986 and 1992.
+The Surinamese Civil War, also known as Surinamese Interior War (Binnenlandse Oorlog), was a civil war fought in eastern Suriname between 1986 and 1992.
 The conflict primarily involved the Jungle Commando, a rebel group composed largely of Saramaka (Maroon) fighters and led by former soldier Ronnie Brunswijk, and the Surinamese National Army, commanded by then-army chief and de facto head of state Dési Bouterse.

 Background

 Suriname has one of the most ethnically diverse populations in South America.
 Its people include those of South Asian (Indian), Javanese, Chinese, European, Indigenous (Amerindian), African (Creole and Maroon), and multiracial descent.
 The ancestors of the Maroons were enslaved Africans who escaped from coastal plantations between the mid-17th and late 18th centuries and established autonomous communities in the interior.
 These groups successfully resisted Dutch colonial forces and secured their independence through peace treaties signed with the Dutch in the 1760s.
 The Dutch, unable to subdue them militarily, recognized Maroon autonomy in exchange for peace and a cessation of attacks on plantations.

 Suriname gained full independence from the Netherlands on 25 November 1975.
 In the years following independence, Dési Bouterse, a non-commissioned officer in the newly formed Surinamese National Army, became a central figure in the country’s political trajectory.
 On 25 February 1980, Bouterse and fifteen other army sergeants staged a military coup that overthrew the civilian government.
 Initially claiming to restore order and combat corruption, Bouterse eventually consolidated power and ruled as the country’s de facto leader throughout the 1980s.

 In 1987, under internal and international pressure, Bouterse oversaw the drafting of a new constitution, which reintroduced civilian governance and multiparty elections.
 However, the military retained significant influence, and Bouterse continued as commander of the army, maintaining substantial power behind the scenes even after the installation of an elected government.